zorin91/3501-final/README.txt

 get an error saying "This program cannot start because assimp-vc140-mt.dll is not installed".
 Once you get that error then locate your binary file (either Debug or Release) and place the included dll file inside that folder.
+Keep in mind our game does take a while to load all the models!